-The TMC22xx family scores with power density, integrated power MOSFETs, smooth and quiet operation, and a congenial simplicity.
-The TMC22xx covers a wide spectrum of applications from battery systems to embedded applications with up to 2A motor current per coil.
-TRINAMICs unique chopper modes spreadCycle and stealthChop2 optimize drive performance. stealthChop reduces motor noise to the point of silence at low velocities.
+The TMC2225 scores with power density, integrated power MOSFETs, smooth and quiet operation, and a congenial simplicity.
+The TMC2225 covers a wide spectrum of applications from battery systems to embedded applications with up to 2A motor current per coil.
+TRINAMICs unique chopper modes SpreadCycle and StealthChop2 optimize drive performance.
+StealthChop reduces motor noise to the point of silence at low velocities.
 Standby current reduction keeps costs for power dissipation and cooling down.
 Extensive support enables rapid design cycles and fast time-to-market with competitive products.